LocalCoinIS/dev.bitshares.works/docs/llc_guide/tutorials/activenode_tutorial.rst

 **3. Hey guys.
 Is it possible to run multiple active nodes under the same account?** - *No, One activenode = One IP = One Computer = One account*

-**4. Why your node doesn work Windows 7?** -
+**4. Why your node doesn't work Windows 7?** -
-*Windows 7 is more than 10 years old and not supported by Microsoft anymore.
+*Windows 7 is more than 10 years old and it isn't supported by Microsoft anymore.
 We recommend using any Windows not older than Windows 10 or any Linux based OS or macOS*

 **5. Haw many LLC do i need to hold on my account in order for active node to make profit?** - *Minimum balance when activenode stopes getting rewards is 511 LLC.
-If Your balance goes lower than 511 you will stop getting paid/rewarded, your node will be burning LLC and lose money.
-Make sure you have enough LLC on your balance to keep your activenode running.
-When your node get it's turn, it must burn 1 LLC per block as a fuel to confirm the activity and support LocalCoin blockchain network.
-In return your node will get reward of 1.065 LLC pre block.
-So your node must have a fuel(LLC) in it's tank to burn, before you can cash the vesting balance out.*
+If Your balance goes lower than 511 you will stop getting paid/rewarded.
+Make sure you have enough LLC to keep your activenode running.
+When your node get it's turn to do the work, it must burn 0.1 LLC per block as a fuel to confirm the activity and support LocalCoin blockchain network.
+In return your node will get reward of 0.165 LLC pre block.
+So your node must have LLC(fuel) in it's "tank" to burn, before you can cash the vesting balance out.*

 ---------------------------